Creating a Website:

 The term Reviews is used by UNT Press to refer to only book reviews received by those in the media who regularly print or post reviews.
 These are obtained by UNT Press as a result of sending out review copies of the final book.
 The main purpose of this type of a review is to reach the readers of the reviewer’s outlet as this increases sales.
 For example, a book about the history of World War II might be reviewed in the Journal of Military History and the academics who read that journal will purchase the book, or perhaps adopt it for classroom usage.
 A collection of poems might be reviewed by Foreword Magazine, widely read by librarians, and added to the library’s acquisitions.
 A book could be reviewed by a newspaper or magazine and boost sales significantly.
 Excerpts from these types of reviews are often posted by UNT Press on Amazon.com and BarnesandNoble.com.

-Lanick admits “it is doubtful that social media will replace traditional publicity and marketing efforts.”
-Rather, they enhance those efforts.
-These same principles can be applied to your social networking.
+Social media does not replace traditional book marketing and promotion; rather, social media enhances those efforts.
+These same principles can be applied to your own social networking.
 Your Facebook page, with your profile, photos, info, and wall posts can “put a face” on you as an author.
-You can respond to Tweets, and talk about your book on librarything.
+You can respond to Tweets, and talk about your book on LibraryThing.

 Finally, you must not become so entangled in promoting your last book that you do not have time to write your next one.
 And you must not forget to keep a box of books in your trunk, offer to speak at your local library, and continue to promote in traditional ways.